OttoMayer313/piggy-bank/README.md

 # 🧰 Editing the JS components

-In order to modify this dApp, we use [Browserify](https://browserify.org/) to require('modules') on our browser.
+We use [Browserify](https://browserify.org/) to require('modules') on our browser.
+So, in order to modify this dApp we need to:

-💿 Installing Browserify:
+💿 Install Browserify:

 ```sh
 npm install -g browserify